nils-braun/sound_sync/README.md

 For the two python scripts you will need python2.7 and the python package *python-alsaaudio*.
 And *python-tk* for running the GUI.
 For compiling the C++ programm **server** you will need the library *pugixml* (see http://pugixml.org/).
 As the tests in server/tests rely on the google testing framework, you will also need the headers and libs for that (remember to install them probably if using ubuntu: [see here](http://askubuntu.com/questions/145887/why-no-library-files-installed-for-google-test))
+For a proper execution of the scripts you need your clients system time (the server does not matter) to be in sync.
+You can achieve this easily by using a ntpd or simething simular.
+Also assure that your devices do not need a certain amount to play audio.
+You will not need a realtime kernel or jack for this - but do not expect any miracles on very very old hardware.

 running the programm